Zikun-Yang/FusionSeekerPro/README.md

 samtools index nanopore.bam
 ```

-FusionSeeker can be applied with built-in Human reference genome (hg38) and annotation (Ensembl v104):
+FusionSeekerPro can be applied with built-in Human reference genome (hg38) and annotation (Ensembl v104):
 ```
-fusionseeker --bam isoseq.bam --datatype isoseq -o fusionseeker_out/
+fusionseekerpro --bam isoseq.bam --datatype isoseq -o fusionseekerpro_out/
 ```
 Or with custom reference genome and annotation (Make sure the chromosome name in both files are identical to those in BAM file):
 ```
-fusionseeker --bam nanopore.bam  --datatype nanopore  -o fusionseeker_out/ --gtf annotation.gtf --ref reference.fa
+fusionseekerpro --bam nanopore.bam  --datatype nanopore  -o fusionseekerpro_out/ --gtf annotation.gtf --ref reference.fa
 ```

-By default, FusionSeeker uses only gene records with valid "gene_name" in the GTF file.
+By default, FusionSeekerPro uses only gene records with valid "gene_name" in the GTF file.
 To include all genes in the GTF file, use Gene ID instead:
 ```
-fusionseeker --bam isoseq.bam --datatype isoseq -o fusionseeker_out/ --geneid
+fusionseekerpro --bam isoseq.bam --datatype isoseq -o fusionseekerpro_out/ --geneid
 ```

-### Options of FusionSeeker
+### <a name="parameters"></a> Options of FusionSeeker
 #### 1. --minsupp, minimal number of supporting reads
---min_supp is the most important argument for gene fusion candidate filtering of FusionSeeker.
+--min_supp is the most important argument for gene fusion candidate filtering of FusionSeekerPro.
 It is used to remove false-positive signals generated during sequencing or read alignment processes.
-By default, FusionSeeker estimates the volumn of noise signals from input dataset to assign a resonable --minsupp.
+By default, FusionSeekerPro estimates the volumn of noise signals from input dataset to assign a resonable --minsupp.
 If you find number of gene fusions is too few under default settings, you can speficy a lower --minsupp cutoff to allow in more candidates:
 ```
-fusionseeker --bam isoseq.bam --datatype isoseq -o test_out/ --minsupp 5
+fusionseekerpro --bam isoseq.bam --datatype isoseq -o test_out/ --minsupp 5
 ```
 It is not suggested to set a --minsupp below 3, unless the sequencing depth of input dataset is extremely low.

 #### 2. --maxdistance, maxminal distance cutoff in density-based spatial clustering of applications with noise
 This option adjusts max distance cutoff used for clustering gene fusion raw signals.
-By default, FusionSeeker sets 20 for highly accurate reads (IsoSeq) and 40 for noisy reads (Nanopore).
+By default, FusionSeekerPro sets 20 for highly accurate reads (IsoSeq) and 40 for noisy reads (Nanopore).
 you can set a larger value of --maxdistance to tolerate more shifts in the breakpoint positions of raw signals:

 ```
-fusionseeker --bam isoseq.bam --datatype isoseq -o test_out/ --maxdistance 100
+fusionseekerpro --bam isoseq.bam --datatype isoseq -o test_out/ --maxdistance 100
 ```

 #### 3. --ref, reference genome
-Input reference genome allows FusionSeeker to align transcript sequences and refine breakpoint positions of confident gene fusion calls.
+Input reference genome allows FusionSeekerPro to align transcript sequences and refine breakpoint positions of confident gene fusion calls.
 Make sure to provide the same reference file used for read alignment.
-By default, FusionSeeker does NOT refine breakpoint positions when no reference genome is provided.
+By default, FusionSeekerPro does NOT refine breakpoint positions when no reference genome is provided.
 (minimap2(>=2.24) is required to map transcript sequences to the reference.)
 ```
-fusionseeker --bam isoseq.bam --datatype isoseq -o test_out/  --ref reference.fa
+fusionseekerpro --bam isoseq.bam --datatype isoseq -o test_out/  --ref reference.fa
 ```

-## Output files
+## <a name="outputs"></a> Outputs
 The output directory includes:
 ```
+# Final results:
 confident_genefusion.txt                       A list of confident gene fusion calls from input BAM file.
+Includes gene names, breakpoint positions, number and name of fusion-supporting reads. confident_genefusion_transcript_sequence.fa    Transcript sequences of reported confident gene fusion

+# Intermediate results:
-Includes gene names, breakpoint positions, number and name of fusion-supporting reads. confident_genefusion_transcript_sequence.fa    Transcript sequences of reported confident gene fusion calls. clustered_candidate.txt                        A full list of gene fusion candidates before applying filters. rawsignal.txt                                  A list of all gene fusion raw signals. log.txt                                        Log file for debug.
+clustered_candidate.txt                        A full list of gene fusion candidates before applying rawsignal.txt                                  A list of all gene fusion raw signals. log.txt                                        Log file for debug.
 (raw_signal/                                   Intermediate files during raw signal detection.
 Removed by default.)
-(poa_workspace/                                Intermediate files during transcript sequence generation with POA.
+(align_workspace/                              Intermediate files during transcript sequence          generation with bsalign poa.
 Removed by default.)
 ```

+## <a name="help"></a>Getting Help

+If you have further questions, want to report a bug, or suggest a new feature, please raise an issue at the [issue page](https://github.com/zikun-yang/FusionSeekerPro/issues).

+## <a name="cite"></a>Citating

+If you use FusionSeekerPro in your work, please cite:
+> To be updated